Click here to book your visit with Dr Andreadis

 Dr Andreadis may ask you to take medication to stimulate the ovaries and to improve egg production and chances of pregnancy.

-A semen is provided att Genea where the sperm sample is washed and prepared.
+A semen sample is provided washed and prepared.

 There are higher chances of conceiving if a highly concentrated sample of healthy sperm is used.